khoih-prog/BlynkEthernet_WM/README.md

 ## TO DO

-1. Same features for other boards with Ethernet shields.
+1. Same features for other boards with new Ethernet shields.
 2. To write code and make SSL working.
 Currently, Ethernet SSL is not supported by Blynk code yet.

 ## DONE